March 1982 Palestinian general strike: In Palestine

 An anonymous Palestinian interviewed by the Australian Associated Press claimed that "whenever a leader or spokesman emerges the Israeli authority clamps down," adding that Palestinian commercial strikes "really only hurts us because the Jewish settlers here do not shop in our town, but it is one of our few means of protest — we are not armed."
 Ellen Cantarow of The Village Voice wrote that the Palestinians she talked to in the months after the protests "besiege me with stories from last spring - deaths, curfews, woundings, mass midnight round-ups of all the men in entire village," saying that they " were as angry as they were bereaved," and quoting a Palestinian peasant from Sa'ir as exclaiming "They are doing these things to make us leave the country.
 But we shall die here!
 We shall never leave our country, our village.
 Never!"
+An interfaith delegation organised by the American Friends Service Committee that toured the West Bank and interviewed Palestinians following the events reported that "we asked if they thought the violence associated with the stoning of Israeli jeeps, soldiers and others, the setting of roadblocks, etc., was justified, in their minds.
+While no one openly advocated such measures, it seemed clear that most felt that this was an inevitable expression of the frustration of Palestinians living under the occupation.
+As one elder gentleman put it graphically, taking a water glass in his hand and saying, 'If you fill water to the top of the glass and then keep pouring, the water is bound to overflow.'
+The Palestinians with whom we met and many of the Israelis as well believe that the incidents of the last month will be repeated in perhaps an even more intensified form in the weeks ahead...
+One of the ironies and perhaps most serious consequences of this shift to the Civil Administration and the resulting ousting of the mayors was articulated to us by a well-known Palestinian intellectual.
+He noted that the ostensible purpose of the Civil Administration in coordination with the Village Leagues was to·develop a more moderate Palestinian leadership.
+Ironically, it has been the elected Mayors of the West Bank who have been among the most moderating influences on the PLO, The removal of these mayors, all of whom can be considered among the more moderate of Palestinian spokesmen, has the opposite effect of that which is stated by the Civil Administration.
+Namely, rather than developing a more moderate Palestinian leadership, the most moderate voices are being removed from the scene, thereby encouraging the more radical voices among the Palestinians."